-There are many reasons to the every war, from politics, religion, history… The same applies to Syria.
+There are many reasons to every war, from politics, religion, history… The same applies to Syria.
 One often overlooked reason is the water crisis and possibly the climate change as a root cause.

 Syria is mostly an arid country and relies on the underground water pumping.

-Combined with decades of poor water management brought about collapse of agriculture.
+Combined with decades of poor water management brought about the collapse of agriculture.
 Crops were gone, 85% of domestic animals also succumbed.
 16o villages were deserted.

-Climate refugees met refugees from Iraq, Assad’s dictatorship, corruption, nepotism, economic struggle, islamistic cells, Arab spring, foreign power interests (USA; Russia, Turkey, KSA, Iran)… It is known that most of the rebels came from the suburbs and smaller nearby towns, for example of Aleppo (Al Bab, Azaz, Mare…), not the urban center.
+Climate refugees met refugees from Iraq, Assad’s dictatorship, corruption, nepotism, economic struggle, Islamist cells, Arab spring, foreign power interests (USA; Russia, Turkey, KSA, Iran)… It is known that most of the rebels came from the suburbs and smaller nearby towns, for example of Aleppo (Al Bab, Azaz, Mare…), not the urban center.